kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![message for me](../../content/tweets/igual2.png)

 - It's quite complicated Spanish but says something like: "they thought you were an idiot, but they were wrong".
-- I first saw this tweet in July, and I remember being so curious about what it meant as it was language I was unfamiliar with, I translated it on my mobile at Valencia airport on my way back from Thailand.
+- I first saw this tweet in July, and I remember being so curious about what it meant as it was language I was unfamiliar with.
+- I translated it on my mobile at Valencia airport on my way back from Thailand.
 - Of course, every time it came up in search, which was continuously, it made me think that the trumpet teacher still liked me.
-- Here is an example of it coming up again in [April 2024](../2024/april.md#google-searches).
-Scroll to the bottom pic and you will see the `@jctot19` profile pic with this tweet underneath it.
+- Here is an example of it coming up again in [April 2024](../2024/april.md#google-searches) on the `@cjtot19` profile.

 ![message for me](../../content/tweets/igual3.png)

-- She asks me how would I feel if he walked in the room right now.
+- She asks me how would I feel if he walked into the cafe right now.
-- I believe she was asked to ask me that by criminals to see if the honey-trap 'relationship' was still a possibility.
+- Was she asking me that on request to see if the honey-trap 'relationship' was a possibility again, or if I would still [run away from the bigger trumpet teacher guy that scared me](june.md#sunday-18th-june-alicante-airport) like I did at the airport in June?
+- Was this question asked after they had [wheeled out the original and the best trumpet teacher](#the-trumpet-teacher-has-a-brother)?
+- Were they checking to see if the in person and online hypnotic suggestions had been successful?
+- It does seem likely that, although they got close from time to time, they were never truly successful.
+- Is that also the case with the young and inexperienced girls they target, and the minor children?

 ## I see someone in town from Twitter